 This post delves deeper into how one false impression in particular is fueling the sense of loss behind organic’s mid-life crisis.
 Specifically, we’ll examine how the exclusion of synthetic materials, which some within the organic community would elevate to a cardinal principle, actually threatens to drive farmers out of certification, if not out of business entirely.

-The food buyer’s club Know Thy Food brings community, transparency and a far greater sense of empowerment to its members, What do their members like about it?
+The food club Know Thy Food brings community, transparency and a far greater sense of empowerment to its members.
+What do their members think?

 Being a mom is really connected to feeding your kids”, says Sarah Gilbert, a stay-at-home working mother referring to the importance of food in raising children.